-5 The Collapse of Long-Term Capital Management
+4 The Collapse of Long-Term Capital Management

 We now apply the model to the 1998 collapse of hedge fund Long-Term Capital Management and show that it risked destabilising those markets where it was both highly levered and relatively large.
+A number of previous authors have examined the near-collapse of LTCM, including Perold (1999), Jorion (2000), Schnabel and Shin (2004), and Dungey et al. (2006)).

-LTCM was a large relative value hedge fund that was in business from 1994 until 1999.11 The hedge fund employed a strategy of relative value arbitrage, in which it bought some assets it considered to be relatively cheap while selling short other, very similar assets it considered to be relatively expensive.12 Relative value hedge funds
+LTCM was a large relative value hedge fund that was in business from 1994 until 1999.10 The hedge fund employed a strategy of relative value arbitrage, in which it bought some assets it considered to be relatively cheap while selling short other, very similar assets it considered to be relatively expensive.11 Relative value hedge funds are typically highly levered institutions, and LTCM was perhaps the archetype of such a fund.
+LTCM was also very large: at its peak in April 1998 it had \$4.87 billion in capital, \$125 billion in assets, and another \$115-125 billion of net notional value in off-balance sheet derivatives.12